devendranaga/linux-systems-programming-with-c/dynamic_memory.md

 # Dynamic memory allocation

 Dynamic memory is used at places where the need of memory is scarce, and places where the size of the memory is not known at compile time.
+The advantage is that the run time behavior of the program may change based on its input from various unknown / known sources, and thus the memory allocation.
+The disadvantage is that the memory allocations often results in a leak when not freed properly.

+In my area of work, (i.e automotive), the usage of dynamic memory allocation at run time is usually prohibited.
+The cause being that the API are not safe and may prone to errors.
+Thus, usually, it is recommended to initialise and pre-determine the memory required for the program in the beginning of the program and then use an allocator (malloc, calloc that are described in below..) to allocate once and keep re-using them.

+Also, if the memory portion is too large to allocate, (Crossing over 10 MB) it is generally preferred to use mmap than malloc / calloc API.

 The C library implements some of the dynamic memory allocation functions.
 Some of the most used functions are as follows.